HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - showing problem solving on 8x8 board, rather than a 4x4 board

+Slide 2 - Impact and Goals
+- What would you like to achieve with this proposal?
+- Which value does this proposal bring to the specific field of interest (QML/ quantum games...) and to the wider quantum computing field?
+- How novel is your proposal?
+- Which are the near-term and long-term goals for this proposal?

 ## Impact and goals:

 - Demonstration of a quantum technique for (reinforcement learning?) implemented in an accessible format within a game